 Dr. Wu is an active member of the American Academy of Medical Acupuncture and the American Academy of Sleep Medicine, and has co-authored and published numerous articles and abstracts in the field of Neurology and Sleep Medicine.
-His interests include travel abroad, tennis, and Buddhist meditation.
-Together with his wife, he has completed five marathons, and they continue to train for and run in various long-distance races.
+His interests include travel abroad, tennis, running, and Buddhist meditation.
+He is a seven-time marathon finisher, and a Boston Marathon qualifier.
+Together with his wife, he continues to train for and compete in various long-distance races.

 Ms. Sonia Genovino is a Licensed Acupuncturist and certified Herbalist who joined INSA in October 2017.
 She received her B.S. and M.S. in Human Biology from SUNY-Oneonta and her M.S./B.S. in Acupuncture and Oriental Medicine from New York College of Health Professions.
 She also completed an internship in China where she furthered her knowledge in the field of Traditional Chinese Medicine.